-On the day the Declaration of Independence was signed, nobody knows exactly what was said; the quote was erroneously attributed to Franklin which was most likely used to express the gravity and urgency of the situation.
+On the day the Declaration of Independence was signed — nobody knows exactly what was said.
+The quote was erroneously attributed to Franklin.

-After all, the Founding Fathers were knowingly committing treason in the face of tyranny.
+After all, the Founding Fathers were knowingly committing treason.
+The British didn’t want to lose America.

-The obsession with it is a weird one and it’s seems it’s a buzzword most people throw around as a scare tactic (along with socialism and communism) in order to get people to vote conservative.
+The obsession with Marxism is a weird one and it’s a buzzword people throw around as a scare tactic (along with socialism and communism) in order to get people to vote conservative.

 The most straightforward explanation of Marxism is actually defined pretty well by its Wikipedia entry.

 “Marxism is a method of socioeconomic analysis that uses a materialist interpretation of historical development, better known as historical materialism, to understand class relations and social conflict as well as a dialectical perspective to view social transformation.”